exerinity/exerinity/README.md

 ![](https://i.exerinity.com/voxity.png)

 ### [Xebrine](https://xebrine.exerinity.com)
-Voxity's spiritual successor with about 70% of its features
+Voxity's spiritual successor with about 70% of its features, made in React, with an insane amount of shit going on behind the scenes

 ![](https://i.exerinity.com/xeb.png)